Other Resources >

 WHO SHOULD COMMENT

-It is very important that residents of Malvern and the many visitors who walk on the Malvern Hills and Commons submit comments on these proposals.
+It is most important that residents of Malvern, and surrounding villages, and the many visitors who walk on the Malvern Hills and Commons submit comments on these proposals.
 If you feel there are aspects which do not benefit the public you should point these out so that changes to the proposals can be considered.

 WHAT WILL THERE BE TO COMMENT ON